 The Cybersecurity and Infrastructure Security Agency has a 16-page manual filled with instructions for companies hoping to strengthen their systems and avoid a future attack.
 The majority of the tips involve software.

-Your work is technical, but blocking an attack can also involve commonsense steps everyone in your organisation should take.
+Your work is technical, but blocking an attack can also involve commonsense steps everyone in your organization should take.
 Hold training sessions with your staff and talk about these things:

-- Email best practices: Remind your team to resist clicking on links embedded in email, especially if the notes come from someone outside the organisation.
+- Email best practices: Remind your team to resist clicking on links embedded in email, especially if the notes come from someone outside the organization.

-- Privacy: Emphasise the importance of keeping usernames and passwords secret.
+- Privacy: Emphasize the importance of keeping usernames and passwords secret.

 - Software: Point out that antivirus scanners keep the whole company safe, and those systems should be allowed to do their work.